ac-tuwien/pymhlib/README.md

 languages like C++ will likely be faster, the expected advantage of the Python implementation lies in the expected faster implementation.

-`mhlib` is developed primarily by the
+`pymhlib` is developed primarily by the
 [Algorithms and Complexity Group of TU Wien](https://www.ac.tuwien.ac.at), Vienna, Austria, since 2019.